Good to know

 Sean Penn’s movie the Fast Times at Ridgemont High further cemented the popularity of the Vans slip-on when his character Jeff Spicoli was seen a couple of times in the film sporting the Checkerboard Slip-On.
 Vans’ involvement in such 1982 film production was through Sean’s recommendation.

-Sean who grew up as a surfer and skater in Sta.
-Monica, California told the producers that it would be apt for his character, the stoned surfer Spicoli, to wear a Vans shoe.
-Sean’s idea got a green light, and so Vans sent the Universal Pictures some sneakers to be worn by Spicoli, which included the redesigned Checkerboard Slip-On.
-Not only did the blockbuster film raked massive profit reaching to $27 million, so did Vans that earned more than twice from the previous year, with total revenue reaching $45 million.
-Thanks to Spicoli’s character which was Vans ticket to winning international attention.
+Sean, who grew up as a surfer and skater in Sta.
+Monica, California, told the producers that it would be apt for his character, the stoned surfer Spicoli, to wear a Vans shoe.
+Sean’s idea got a green light, and so Vans sent Universal Pictures some sneakers to be worn by Spicoli, which included the redesigned Checkerboard Slip-On.
+Not only did the blockbuster film raked massive profit reaching $27 million, so did Vans that earned more than twice from the previous year, with total revenue reaching $45 million.
+Thanks to Spicoli’s character which was Vans' ticket to winning international attention.

-Today, more than three decades since such era, the Checkerboard Slip-On continues to be an iconic skate shoe and a staple in streetwear fashion worldwide.
+Today, more than three decades since, the Checkerboard Slip-On continues to be an iconic skate shoe and a staple in streetwear fashion worldwide.
 In response to the needs of skaters, Vans found ways to reinforce this slip-on into a more skate-centric silhouette with its introduction of the Pro Classic range.